Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You create an illusory creature or effect that fits within a size 4 *(6m)* cube and extends to all senses, appearing in a space you can see within range.
 Once on each of your turns (no action required), you can move the effect up to 6 *(9m)*, then force one creature within 1 *(1.5m)* of it to make an INT Save.
 On a failure, the creature takes 4d8 Psychic damage.
-A creature that succeeds on this Save, or that uses its action to disbelieve the illusion with a successful INT (Investigation) check made against your spell save DC, becomes immune to the illusion’s effects and can see through it.
+A creature that succeeds on this Save, or that uses its action to disbelieve the illusion with a successful INT (Investigation) check made against your spell save DC, becomes immune to the illusion's effects and can see through it.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the Psychic damage increases by 1d8 for each slot level above 4.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: CS)*